China has a 4-way global gold supply domination strategy. And it’s starting to corner the market.

 Most recently, China’s largest gold producer, Zinjin Mining Group, made a strategic investment in Pretium Resources’ high-grade Brucejack gold Project in northwestern British Columbia to the tune of $80 million.
-This latter investment will facilitate eventual construction of a 2,700 tonne-per-day underground mine.
+This latter investment will facilitate the eventual construction of a 2,700-tonne-per-day underground mine.

 U.S. intelligence advisor Jim Rickards, author of The Death of Money, recounts an episode told to him by a friend who is a senior officer of a high-security transporter of physical metals who had brought gold into China at the head of an armored column, guarded by heavily-armed troops.